RoadieHQ/marketing-site/content/docs/getting-started/adding-a-catalog-item/gitlab/index.md

 ---
-title: GitHub
+title: GitLab
 publishedDate: '2022-04-04T14:00:00.0Z'
-description: You can store a catalog item as YAML in a code repository on GitHub and import it into the Roadie catalog.
+description: You can store a catalog item as YAML in a code repository in GitLab and import it into the Roadie catalog.

 category: catalog-source
-order: 1
+order: 4
-humanName: GitHub
+humanName: GitLab
 examples:
   - name: Component
     language: yaml